-Safe, Comfortable Wisdom Teeth Removal Process
+Safe, Comfortable Wisdom Teeth Removal Procedure

-At Summit Oral & Maxillofacial Surgery, we are committed to providing patients with a comfortable, painless wisdom teeth removal experience.
+At Summit Oral & Maxillofacial Surgery, we are committed to providing patients with a comfortable, painless wisdom teeth removal procedure.
 With a simple exam, we can determine if your wisdom teeth may cause problems in the future.

 The Wisdom Teeth Basics